a529987659852/openwb2mqtt/README.md

 # Update December 2025
 You can now use the simpleAPI (HTTP version) instead of the classic MQTT integration which I've been using in the past.
+Note that the simpleAPI (MQTT version) is not and will not be supported.

 # openWB2 with Home Assistant